bloovis/csup/README.md

 You can find my version of the Sup-notmuch variant [here](https://www.bloovis.com/cgit/sup-notmuch/).

-As of this writing (2024-02-25), Csup has nearly all of of the functionality of Sup-notmuch.
-The one major missing feature is completions for prompts.
+As of this writing (2024-02-26), Csup has nearly all of of the functionality of Sup-notmuch.
+A few lesser-used commands are missing and will be added as needed.

-Most of the code in Csup is a port of code from Sup-notmuch, except for the message threading code.
+Most of Csup is a port of code from Sup-notmuch, except for the message threading code.
 I rewrote this to use notmuch not just for determining the structure of the thread trees, but also for obtaining the headers and content of the messages.